-ASR Levensverzekering N.V. (hereinafter: a.s.r.
-Leven) is a subsidiary of ASR Nederland N.V. (hereinafter: a.s.r.). a.s.r.
-Leven wants to enable people to insure themselves against risks they are unable or unwilling to bear themselves. a.s.r.
-Leven is convinced that its right to exist is justified by thinking in terms of customer interests and perception.
-The products and services of a.s.r.
-Leven must be in line with this.
-Understandability and simplicity combined with efficient business processes and a solid financial position are essential.
+a.s.r. life is a subsidiary of ASR Nederland N.V. (a.s.r.). a.s.r. life wants to enable people to insure against risks they are unable or unwilling to bear themselves. a.s.r. life is convinced that its right to exist is justified by thinking in terms of customer interests and perception.
+The products and services of a.s.r. life must be in line with this.

+Furthermore understandability and simplicity combined with efficient business processes and a solid financial position are essential.
 Customers can count on their risk coverage being held by an insurer that avoids waste, listens to them, thinks along with them and is accessible through various channels.

-Customers need transparent products, clear communication and personal service.

-a.s.r.
-Leven has made it its main goal to meet these needs.
-For example, activities and objectives of a.s.r.
-Leven are tested against the interests of the customer and products are presented to customer panels.
+Customers need transparent products, clear communication and personal service. a.s.r. life has made it its main goal to meet these needs.
+For example, activities and objectives of a.s.r. life are tested against the interests of the customer and products are presented to customer panels.
 Customer demands and the wishes expressed by customers are included in product development.
 Ultimately, this is reflected in the valuation of customers as measured by the Net Promoter Score (NPS).
-The NPS measures the extent to which customers would recommend a.s.r.
-Leven to their relatives and friends.
+The NPS measures the extent to which customers would recommend a.s.r. life to their relatives and friends.